"He must really like you, Harry ... imagine having to live off rats."

 "He [Karkaroff] showed Snape something on his arm?" said Sirius, looking frankly bewildered.

 Interesting.
-Although Sirius was a member of the Order of the Phoenix during the first war against Voldemort, he does not know about the Death Eaters' Dark Mark, even though at some point during the war the Order had at least one spy among the Death Eaters' ranks.
+Although Sirius Black was a member of the Order of the Phoenix during the first war against Voldemort, he does not know about the Dark Mark on Death Eaters' arms, even though at some point during the war the Order had at least one spy among the Death Eaters' ranks.

 "Why are Moody and Crouch so keen to get into Snape's office then?"